arachnetech/homebridge-mqttthing/README.md

 If `topics.setRGB` is populated, a combined value is used in the format red,green,blue (ranging from 0-255).
 On/off may be sent with `setOn`; brightness, hue and saturation topics are ignored.
 If `topics.setWhite` is also populated, the white level is extracted and sent separately to the combined RGB value.

 If `topics.setRGBW` is populated, a combined value is used in the format red,green,blue,white (ranging from 0-255).
-On/off may be set with `setOn`; brightness, hue and saturation topics are ignored.
+The minimum of red, green and blue is subtracted from all three colour channels and sent to the white channel instead.
+On/off may be set with `setOn` (otherwise "0,0,0,0" indicates off); brightness, hue, saturation and temperature topics are ignored.

+If `topics.setRGBWW` is populated, a combined value is used in the format red,green,blue,warm_white,cold_white (each component ranging from 0-255).
+Warm and cold white components are set based on the colour values published by Homekit from the _Temperature_ control, and after warm and cold white are extracted any remaining white level in the RGB values is sent equally to both white channels.
+The RGB values used for warm white and cold white extraction can be configured with `warmWhite` and `coldWhite`, allowing calibration to RGBWW LED colours.
+(Homekit's warm white and cold white colours are used by default.)
+On/off may be set with `setOn` (otherwise "0,0,0,0,0" indicates off); brightness, hue, saturation and temperature topics are ignored.
+(Homekit's behaviour when a coloured (hue/saturation-supporting) light also attempts to support temperature can be unpredictable - so the RGBWW implementation does not use Homekit colour temperature.)

 ```javascript
 {